 Writing Character Driven Narratives in a War-Time Setting

-When I started writing What Once Was Home over a year ago, I set out to write an epic science fiction action blockbuster.
+When I started writing What Once Was Home, I set out to write an epic science fiction action blockbuster.
 I soon discovered that wasn’t what I was actually doing.
 As I wrote the story of Jace Cox surviving an alien invasion and the aftermath, I found myself focusing less on the war and more on Jace himself and those around him.

 Since then I’ve set the manuscript aside, written several novellas, started a business, and – most importantly – studied the craft of storytelling across all kinds of media.